UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-var.rst

 This parameter applies to :doc:`../../configuration/modules/mmsequence`.

 :Name: var
-:Scope: module
+:Scope: action
 :Type: string
-:Default: module=``$!mmsequence``
+:Default: ``$!mmsequence``
 :Required?: no
 :Introduced: 7.5.6

 Description
 -----------
 Name of the variable where the number will be stored.
 It must be a single word and should start with ``$``.

-Module usage
+Action usage
 ------------
-.. _param-mmsequence-module-var:
+.. _param-mmsequence-action-var:
-.. _mmsequence.parameter.module.var-usage:
+.. _mmsequence.parameter.action.var-usage:

 .. code-block:: rsyslog